 Access and Infrastructure

 Worldwide when we think of resources for any kind of development work, we think of money.
-Goonj works on turning old material as a resource for hundreds of rural development activities.Through our Cloth for Work initiative people of rural India consistently take up diverse range of activities to repair, rebuild, reconstruct and revive local infrastructures like bandstands, community halls, roads, bridges, learning centres, libraries, drainage system, irrigation canals etc. All these works are done but by making people understand their own community power and giving old usable old material as a reward.
+Goonj works on turning old material as a resource for hundreds of rural development activities.Through our Dignity for Work initiative (earlier known as Cloth for Work) people of rural India consistently take up diverse range of activities to repair, rebuild, reconstruct and revive local infrastructures like bandstands, community halls, roads, bridges, learning centres, libraries, drainage system, irrigation canals etc. All these works are done but by making people understand their own community power and giving old usable old material as a reward.

 Goonj’s award winning School to School initiative is addressing the educational needs of thousands of remote & resource starved village/ slum schools by channelizing under-utilised material of city’s affluent schools not as a thing to distribute but as a tool to bring about comprehensive behaviour change in the recipients and the contributors!
 Scores of children leave schools for unimaginably reasons like lack of note book, pencil, water bottle or inability of parents to pay the recurring expense of stationery, which are abundance in urban schools.

 Almost a decade ago we were shocked when we came across this ghastly story of a woman who died of tetanus due to a rusted hook in the piece of blouse she used during menses !!
 At that time we had no idea about the deep rooted relationship between cloth and menstruation.
 This story fueled us to go deeper into the non issue..
 It is seen that in the absence of a clean piece of cloth, millions of women in villages and city slums use rags, sand, ash, etc. to deal with their menses..
 A humble piece of cotton cloth can save a woman from a lot of indignity, embarrassment and infections.